julianbartosz/solver-agentic-spec-coworker/archive/docs/design/v2-design-doc.md

 •	Message-based or event-driven interfaces that describe topics, queues, and payload schemas

 For these inputs, the spec_silver.file_specs and spec_silver.message_specs tables hold source-specific metadata and link back to the same Schema, Entity, and Event tables used for HTTP.
 The build_silver_api_model node creates Schema, SchemaField, Entity, and Event rows for both HTTP and non-HTTP inputs whenever the source provides enough structure.

+For file-oriented inputs, a dedicated build_silver_file_model node runs after build_silver_api_model to populate file-related Silver records and to attach file-derived entities when the source provides sufficient structure.

 Unstructured guides such as PDF or free-form HTML for CSV/EDI or message contracts follow the text-only rules from Appendix A.3.7.
 The workflow still writes a Silver surface for these sources, records gaps in diagnostics fields, and lets later runs reprocess the same inputs as extraction rules improve.